Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/password-reset.md

 _If you have issues with the above._  I had issues chaining the `bash` commands in `alpine/socat`, _since `bash` doesn't exist._

-1. **Run `alpine` linux connected to the sage-open-webui volume.**
+1. **Run `alpine` linux connected to the sage-is-ai-ui volume.**

     ```bash
-    docker run -it --rm -v sage-open-webui:/path/to/data alpine
+    docker run -it --rm -v sage-is-ai-ui:/path/to/data alpine
     ```
     _`/path/to/data` depends on __your__ volume settings._